bigchipbag/migrate-deluge/README.md

 Pause all torrents in Deluge on Windows.
 Use the File->Quit option to close Deluge, and verify the system tray icon is gone and the program is closed.

-Copy your entire existing deluge config from C:\Users\USERNAME\AppData\Roaming\deluge to <INSERT LINUX PATH HERE>
+Copy your entire existing deluge config from C:\Users\USERNAME\AppData\Roaming\deluge to ~/.config/deluge

-Run the script <FILE NAME OF SCRIPT HERE> with the text to find and the text to replace as noted in the command
+Run the migrate script in your deluge config directory (~/.config/deluge) with the following arguments:

+./migrate.sh 'Windows download path' 'Linux download path'

+e.g. ./migrate.sh 'C:\downloads\' '/mnt/fileserver/downloads/'

+You'll need to repeat this command for every download folder you use on Windows.
 Open deluge and confirm that all torrents show 100% and are still paused.
 Resume torrents and enjoy a migrated install without days of re-checking.